Tarot of Marseilles: Influence on French and English tarot design and usage

 In the French-speaking world, users of the tarot for divination and other esoteric purposes such as Alejandro Jodorowsky, Kris Hadar, and many others, continue to use the Tarot de Marseille.
 In the mid-1990s Jodorowsky contacted a late descendant of the Camoin family, who has printed the Tarot of Marseilles since the 19th century.
 They worked together for almost a decade to put together a 78-card deck, including the original detail and 11 color printing.

-Paul Marteau pioneered the number-plus-suit-plus-design approach to interpreting the numbered Minor Arcana cards ['pip cards'] of the Tarot de Marseille.
+Paul Marteau pioneered the number-plus-suit-plus-design approach to interpreting the numbered pip cards forming the Minor Arcana of the Tarot de Marseille.
 Before Marteau's book Le Tarot de Marseille (which was first published "circa" 1930s), cartomantic meanings (such as Etteilla's) were generally the only ones published for interpreting Marseille pip cards.
 Even nowadays, many French tarotists employ only the Major Arcana cards for divination.
 In recognition of this, many French-language Tarot de Marseille discuss the symbolism and interpretation of only the Major Arcana.

 Many of the images of the Rider–Waite deck are derived from the Tarot de Marseille, although the influence of other decks is also apparent.

 Despite its name, very few people in present-day Marseille are familiar with the Tarot de Marseille, and tarot readers are rare to come by.